USCqserver/HOQSTTutorials.jl/markdown/introduction/04-polaron_transformed_redfield.md

-The PTRE gives a much stronger decay than Redfield equation for the parameters chosen in this example.
+The PTRE gives a much stronger decay than the Redfield equation for the parameters chosen in this example.
 One can also verify the amplitude of the off-diagonal elements during the evolution.
 Unlike the PTRE, the solution of the Redfield equation has non-vanishing off-diagonal elements of the density matrix.

 ```julia
 t_axis = range(0, 5, length=100)